Information on animal research for schoolchildren

 The international organisation Speaking of Research, the US organisations Foundation for Biomedical Research and Americans for Medical Progress, the British organisation Understanding Animal Research (UAR) and the The European Animal Research Association have collections of frequently asked questions about animal experimentation.

 Scientific American published several papers that present the arguments for and against animal research in February 1997.
 These were followed by an article written by one of the parties.
-A series of articles has also been published in the New Scientist.
+Several articles have also been published in the New Scientist.

 The Danish philosopher Peter Sandøe has written many articles on animal ethics.